perslev/MultiPlanarUNet/README.md

 Above, we assign 2 GPUs to each fold.
 On a system of 8 GPUs, 4 folds will be run in parallel.
-We set ```--monitor_GPUs_every=600``` to scan the system for new free GPU resources every 600 seconds.
+We set ```--monitor_GPUs_every=600``` to scan the system for new free GPU resources every 600 seconds (otherwise, only GPUs that we initially available will be cycled and new free ones will be ignored).

 The cv_experiment script will create a new project folder for each split located at ```--out_dir``` (```CV_experiment/splits``` in this case).
 For each